birajdarshivam/Disaster-Response-Pipeline-Project-DSND/README.md

 Exports the final model as a pickle file

 ### 3. Flask Web App:
+Flask Web App We will be taking the user message and classify them into 36 categories.
+There are some beautiful visualization of the data as well

+## Description:
+#### The Project is divided in the following Sections:

+1. Data Processing, ETL Pipeline to extract data from source, clean data and save them in a proper databse structure
+2. Machine Learning Pipeline to train a model able to classify text message in categories
+3. Web App to show model results in real time.

+## Motivation:
+This project will include a web app where an emergency worker can input a new message and get classification results in several categories.
+The web app will also display visualizations of the data.

 ## Important Files:
 data/process_data.py: The ETL pipeline used to process data in preparation for model building.